blog articlegoal setting, dare to dream

 So to begin with, let’s deep dive into goal setting.

 Goal Setting, Dare to Dream

 So, in this course section, we’re going to cover the goal setting and business planning of your future building development project.

 Now, this section is extremely important.
 Just like when you build a house on a weak foundation, it doesn’t matter how awesome that house is.
 If the foundation is bad, the building is going to fall over, it’s going to collapse.

 And the same is true in business.
 You can have the coolest building design with the most high-end finishes and furniture in it.
 The best of everything.
 But if the foundation of your business plan has issues, it doesn’t matter how good the building is, the business is going to fail.

-So it’s important to get your business plan and your goals for future growth clarified before you begin the property development process.
+So it’s important to get your business plan, your dreams, and your goals for future growth clarified before you begin the property development process.

 Don’t Go it Alone.

 Don’t be a lone wolf, isolated, and without feedback from others.
 You will get stuck in the process and overwhelmed by the amount of work ahead of you and quit on your goals.